Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 Yes and no…

-The first thing to note is that Comuna 13 tours are not part of the Dark Tourism movement, however, there is something particular about people promoting tours to dangerous neighborhoods which I found strange.
+The first thing to note is that Comuna 13 tours are not part of the Dark Tourism movement, however, there is something particular about people promoting tours to dangerous neighbourhoods which I found strange.

 Planning Your Next Adventure?